STORY Kyoto Shopping Guide Come for the history, stay for the myriad shopping options

 Gion Koishi is a sweets shop with items made by skilled artisans following traditional techniques.
 They specialize in kakigori, or shaved ice, a popular summer treat in Japan.

-Yojiya was founded in 1953 as a stage makeup shop for the many actors who worked at Kyoto's famous theaters.
-It is most famous for its aburatorigami, or oil absorbing paper, which is made by melding paper and gold together.
+Yojiya was founded in 1904 as a stage makeup shop for the many actors who worked at Kyoto's famous theaters.
+It is most famous for its aburatorigami, or oil absorbing paper, which is used when hammering gold into gold leaf.
 It is also known for its hand cream, yuzu lip cream and various other cosmetics.

 Eirakuya Hosotsuji I-hee Syoten specializes in traditional fabrics, specifically tenugui (hand towels) and furoshiki (wrapping cloths).
 Many of the cloths have amusing patterns, like maiko (apprentice geisha) playing golf or riding a bullet train.

-Sou Sou Tabi sells modern versions of traditional tabi, or split-toe shoes.
-Tamaru Inbo sells unique seals and stamps, many with quirky or intricate patterns.
+Sou Sou sells modern versions of traditional tabi, or split-toe shoes.
+Tamaru Inbou sells unique seals and stamps, many with quirky or intricate patterns.

 Aeon Mall Kyoto Gojo

 For those looking to buy more modern goods, Aeon Mall Kyoto Gojo is a cheaper option compared to the city's luxury department stores.
 The complex contains up to 140 shops of all kinds specializing in fashion, food products, and assorted daily goods.
-Kids will enjoy Sanrio Gift Gate with its selection of Hello Kitty themed goods, and the huge toy shop Kiddy Land.
 The mall also features restaurants and cafes, making it a large-scale complex that can provide a whole day of fun.